freesurfer-rge/slothpu/docs/functional_units.md

 This instruction unconditionally copies the contents of the A and B buses to the Program Counter, and sets the 'increment enabled' flag to False.
+This happens during the commit pipeline stage.

 ### Branch If Zero (PC BRANCHZERO)

 If all lines on C bus are zero, copy the contents of the A and B buses to the Program Counter and set the 'increment enabled' flag to False.
-If any of the C bus lines are non-zero, make no changes to the Program Counter, and leave 'increment enabled' as True
+If any of the C bus lines are non-zero, make no changes to the Program Counter, and leave 'increment enabled' as True.
+This happens during the commit pipeline stage.

+### Jump Subroutine (JSR)

+Combine A and B buses into an address.
+Copy the PC to the jump register, and the address from the buses into the PC.
+Inhibit incrementing.
+The PC to JR copy happens during the execute pipeline stage, and the PC update happens during the commit pipeline stage

+### Return (RET)

+Copy the jump register to the PC.
+Do *not* inhibit incrementing.
+This happens during the commit pipeline stage.

+### Load Jump Register (LOADJUMP0/LOADJUMP1)

+Put the low (0) or high (1) byte of the jump register on C bus.
+This happens during the execute pipeline stage.

+### Store Jump Register (STOREJUMP)

+Combine A and B buses into an address, and store in the Jump Register.
+This happens during the commit pipeline stage.